 The goals of the Associate of Applied Science Degree in Nursing at Walters State Community College are summarized in the four broad program outcomes identified by the NLN (National League for Nursing, 2010).
 Nurses must:

-In addition to program outcomes the following program outputs will be measured:
+In addition, the following program outcomes will be measured:

 The Associate Degree Nurse is prepared for entry level practice as a registered nurse.
 To achieve the outcomes of the program, graduates will demonstrate relationship-centered care based on national standards set forth by the National League for Nursing (NLN, 2010) and the Quality and Safety Education for Nurses initiative (QSEN, 2011).